nrepl/piggieback/docs/architecture.md

 - **`*out*` capture.** The forwarding-writer machinery exists only to compensate for the node env capturing `*out*` at setup.
 The clean fix is upstream; roadmap U2.
-- **`load-file` loads from disk.** Piggieback's `load-file` re-reads the file from `file-path` on disk rather than evaluating the source sent in the message, which diverges from Clojure nREPL semantics (loading an unsaved buffer loads the saved version).
-Roadmap C2.
 - **Dropped connections.** Session close now tears the runtime down (roadmap C1), but a silently dropped TCP connection does not close the session, so it cannot trigger teardown; such a session lingers until an explicit close or